wartur/yii-treemp/README.md

 	'treempModel' => 'Treetest',
 )) ?>
 ```
-This widget is no different from TreempDropdownWidget except that you must specify
+This widget is equal TreempDropdownWidget except that you must specify
 the name of the tree model in the variable $treempModel.
 This widget is missing $deleteHimself, since the addition is carried out to the external model,
 and not between the tree branches.